 One of the great things about the chronological advancement of life is you have brilliant hindsight.
 As the years pass by, glaring life realizations gain light.
 The biggest may be that the only time my circumstances ever changed is when I acted.
 Even though there were many times in life I wished I had a do-over, that cute little reset button, that’s not how it worked.
 There is nothing that will completely erase the past.
 There is no miracle cure that will fix the problem and change the future.

 But, there is always, may I emphatically without reservation repeat the word always, a path to create the change.
 Forever and in all things there is hope.
-Maybe I need to scream this one … there is hope!
+Maybe I need to scream this one … there is hope when you need to make a change!

 I know this because I lived it.
 Sometimes I took action, and sometimes I did not.

 Stuck in a job you don’t like?
 Kids won’t behave?
 Have a boyfriend whose video games take precedence over your relationship?
 Have you made compromises you regret?
 Maybe the road you’re on is not the one you intended?
 Ok, we’ve all found ourselves there.
 The question is, what ya gonna do about it?

 The hard part is recognizing that all change begins with you.
 So, let me get you started with a few tips that this amazing hindsight has taught me.